-The closing costs of a home refinance generally include credit fees, appraisal fees, points (which is an optional expense), insurance and taxes, escrow and title fees, and lender fees.
-If there is enough equity in the property at the time of refinancing, the owner may choose to finance their closing costs and fees by adding them to their current mortgage balance.
-Cash may also be used to cover these expenses at closing.
+The closing costs of a home refinance generally include credit fees, appraisal fees, points (which is an optional expense to lower the interest rate over the life of the loan), insurance and taxes, escrow and title fees, and lender fees.
+If there is enough equity in the property at the time of refinancing, the owner may choose to finance their closing costs and fees by adding them to their current mortgage balance & they may also choose to cash out some of their saved equity.
+If the buyer prefers to lower the loan balance, cash may also be used to cover expenses at closing.

 Homeowners with a no-cost mortgage can avoid additional fees to their current mortgage balance, or having to pay closing costs in cash, by simply taking a higher interest rate.
 All one-time closing costs on a mortgage (excluding insurance, interest, and taxes) can be covered by the mortgage originator, which utilizes their rebate from the lending institution who funds the mortgage.